Basic Plan - Concept of Operations

 Standardized Terminology/Plain Language

 It is important that responders and incident managers use common terminology.
 There simply is little or no room for misunderstanding in an emergency situation.

 The use of plain language in emergency response is matter of public safety, especially the safety of first responders and those affected by the incident.
 It is critical that all local responders, as well as those coming into the impacted area from other jurisdictions and other states as well as the federal government, know and utilize commonly established operational structures, terminology, policies and procedures.
 This is what NIMS and the Incident Command System (ICS) are all about — achieving interoperability across agencies, jurisdictions and disciplines.

 While FEMA does not require plain language for internal operations, it strongly encourages it, as it is important to practice everyday terminology and procedures that will need to be used in emergency incidents and disasters.
-It is required that plain language be used for multi-agency, multi-jurisdiction and multi-discipline events, such as major disasters and exercises.
-Beginning FY 2006, federal preparedness grant funding is contingent on the use of plain language in incidents requiring assistance from responders from other agencies, jurisdictions, and functional disciplines.
+It is required that plain language be used for multi-agency, multi-jurisdiction and multi-discipline events such as major disasters and exercises.
+Since FY 2006, federal preparedness grant funding has been contingent on the use of plain language in incidents requiring assistance from responders from other agencies, jurisdictions and functional disciplines.

 The Binghamton University CEMP includes a glossary and list of acronyms to assist with the adoption of standardized terminology.
 This list can be found in Appendix G of the Comprehensive Emergency Management Program (CEMP).

 Incident Command Post (ICP)

 First responders shall establish an incident command post (ICP) near the scene of the incident.
 The ICP shall be in a location far enough from the scene to protect individuals operating at the ICP from scene hazards, but close enough to manage resources, strategies and tactics.
 The establishment of an ICP shall follow Incident Command System (ICS) procedures with the most senior qualified responder assuming the role of Incident Commander.